The following fortnight…

 “There’s nothing left for me to learn,” My‑re said.

 “What do you mean?
 You have a lot to learn.
 Running a tavern is a lot like a fine woman.
-You treat her right, spend gold on her, and in return she’ll give you hea —“
+You treat her right, spend gold on her, and in return, she’ll give you a hand-”

 “And I’m going to stop you there.”
-My-re interrupted.
+My‑re interrupted.
 “No, in the arena.
-I learn my last riposte technique, which I have to say probably wouldn’t have happened if my weapon hadn’t broken.”
+I learned all the skill techniques, even riposte.”

 “And smarter.”